 Through restructuring of the training system, BDAP was able to increase attendance and reduce the no-show rate at Mini-Regional Trainings and on-site trainings.
-Regional Training Institutes were not presented during this reporting period, due to issues of contracting for sites.
+A Regional Training Institutes was held November 2010 in State College, PA, attendance was relatively low due to marketing of the Institute and the fact that there had not been one in several years.
 A TOT was held in February 2010 for Clinical Supervision trainers.
 The following table lists the course types and attendance for the past two fiscal years:

 Course Type Number of Courses Participants

-08-09 09-10 08-09 09-10
+09-10 10-11 09-10 10-11

-On-site 267 5,845 7,797
+On-site 433 7,797 10,440

-Mini-Regional Trainings 132 2,568 2,738
+Mini-Regional Trainings 144 2,738 2,849

-Specialized 39 1,197 604
+Specialized 45 604 1327

-PACNET 15 186 0

-Training of Trainers 3 34 10
+Training of Trainers 7 10 50

-Regional Training Institute 0 0 0
+Regional Training Institute 0 11 0 107

-Total 456 523 9,830 11,149
+Total 523 640 11,149 14,773

-The Training Advisory Workgroup has met several times and has identified some problem areas and made recommendations to address them.
-One major recommendation was to implement online training.
-The Department of Health is currently working to contract for an online training package, which will be used to present some of our didactic courses.
-It is anticipated that the system will be available by July 2011.
+One major recommendation made by the Training Advisory Workgroup was to implement online training.
+The Department of Health has been working to contract for an online training package, which will be used to present some of our didactic courses.